SHARI BONDY…founder of Whale Magic Tours

 We were fortunate to spend many years there sharing our knowledge and stories with other whale enthusiasts.
 Sirena is now a mother of two boys & is our Whale Camp naturalist.

-Meet some of our tribe members….Charly Martinez(left) is our #1 lanchero and head of the fishing cooperative we work with.
-Aldo Romero Arce on the right is our photographer, camp maintenance and boat guy.
+Meet some of our tribe members….Charly Martinez(left) is our #1 lanchero and head of the fishing cooperative we partner with.
+Aldo “Santoro” Romero Arce on the right is our photographer, camp maintenance and boat guy.